—Andre Gregory, actor, playwright

-Started in 1979, Mountainfilm in Telluride is one of America’s longest-running film festivals.
-Through the years, in and out of trends and fads, the Mountainfilm in Telluride Festival has always been best described by one unchanging word: inspiring.
+Started in 1979, Mountainfilm is one of America’s longest-running film festivals.
+Through the years, in and out of trends and fads, the festival has always been best described by one unchanging word: inspiring.
 Far more than any other adjective, that’s how festival audiences describe their experience.

 In addition to screening leading independent documentary films from around the world, the festival includes a full-day symposium on a contemporary issue, art and photography exhibits, early morning coffee talks, outdoor programs, a book-signing party, an ice cream social, student programs and a closing picnic/awards ceremony.
 Presentations and panels are scheduled throughout the Memorial Day weekend event with a wide diversity of special guests, ranging from artists to adventurers and academics to activists.